Grand Canyon South Entrance: 6 Ways to Avoid Long Queues

 Sunrise at Grand Canyon South Rim (Mather Point)

-Our recent experience at Christmas: We stayed at The Grand Hotel at the Grand Canyon (in Tusayan) and left just before 7 am each morning in order to see the sunrise at the Grand Canyon.
+Our recent experience at Christmas: We stayed at The Grand Hotel at the Grand Canyon in Tusayan and left just before 7 am each morning so we could see the sunrise at the Grand Canyon.

 Even on sunny weekend days in the peak holiday season, there were no queues whatsoever and we were inside the park in no time.
 When we left the park at around 3 pm one day, we saw an immense line of cars all the way up to Tusayan.